View FREE Lessons!

 An essential role of the public sector is to provide a legal system that protects property rights and contracts.
 It is hard to imagine entrepreneurs starting businesses without the security of knowing their interests are protected.

-Government, like businesses, employs individuals from households.
+Governments, like businesses, employ individuals from households.
 Some of these people include teachers, public safety personnel, military personnel, government officials, and others.
 The public sector competes with businesses for labor in the factor market.
-The government, like consumers purchase their needs in the goods and services market.
-The relationship between government (public sector), businesses, and households (the private sector) can be seen on the circular flow diagram below.
+Governments, like consumers, purchase their needs in the goods and services market.
+The relationship between government (public sector), businesses, and households (the private sector) can be seen in the circular flow diagram below.

 Dig Deeper With These Free Lessons: